MrArna/understandAPI/README.md

 The tests and the application were developed in a OS X environment.

 #### JUnit
 All the tests were made automated by using JUnit.
+In particular these test were used to ensure the correct behavior of the service and entities classes.
+To evaluate the service classes two UDBs extracted by the a two simple fake applications were used.
+They are located in the resources folder under the test.

 #### Other test
+Another test, in order to validate the overall application, was made running it over a project retrieved from [OpenHub](https://www.openhub.net).
+The following application, a game developed in Java, was evaluated in two consecutive versions: [Marauroa](https://www.openhub.net/p/marauroa).
+The corresponding UDB files are located in the resources folder under "main.java".

 #Acknowledgments
 ---------------
-Some inspiration was taken by the [Eclipse JDT Tutorial](http://www.programcreek.com/2011/01/best-java-development-tooling-jdt-and-astparser-tutorials/).
+Some inspiration was taken by the [Understand API user guide](http://scitools.com/documents/manuals/pdf/understand.pdf).
 The code was rewritten and readapted in order to implement the described functionalities.